4 Disappointing Things You Need to Know About iPad Mini 6

 Pros & Cons of iPad Mini 6

-For some people, my pros will be cons, and my cons will be pros, so the list is subjectively from my perspective.
+For some people, my pros will be cons, and my cons will be pros, so the list is subjective.

 Pros